-This bread recipe can made in one hour, but don’t let that fool you.
-It’s delicious, crusty on the outside and soft on the inside.
+This one hour bread recipe is crusty on the outside and soft on the inside.
 It will become a family favourite!

 I am pleased as punch to welcome you to another edition of Burning Down The Kitchen.
 It's a series near and dear to my heart.
 One where I get to know my blogging friends a little better, and have the pleasure of sharing that experience with my readers.